 The satellites have a similar design to those of the Vizio V Series V51-H6.
 They're mostly plastic, and there's fabric on the front and the sides.
 They don't have a power cable, so you only need to wire them to the sub to get them to work.

-The Vizio V Series 5.1 Soundbar isn't very wide, though it may not fit between the legs of a 55" TV stand.
-Fortunately, it isn't very tall, so it shouldn't block your TV screen unless your TV sits flush on the table.
+This soundbar is a touch wide, so it doesn't fit between the legs of most 55-inch TV stands.
+That said, it's not very tall, so it shouldn't block your screen unless your TV sits flush on your table.

 The sub is a bit smaller than the sub for the Vizio V Series V51-H6.
 It's shorter in height than the average desktop PC, so you should have lots of flexibility when placing it in your setup.